![]() |

 nx.draw_networkx(uncompiled_c_graph)

-import cirq.google as cg
+import cirq_google as cg

-dev_graph = ccr.xmon_device_to_graph(cg.Sycamore23)
+dev_graph = ccr.gridqubits_to_graph_device(cg.Sycamore23.metadata.qubit_set)

 nx.draw_networkx(dev_graph)